The attempt to strengthen eye colour with more makeup has two possible outcomes:

 The eyeliner is the bodice colour.

 Your medium and dark eyeshadows are all contained in this dress (linked to Jones New York, but no longer available).

 2. That tan brown can be repeated again in the highlight colour in the hair.
-Lots of bleachy blonde highlights do not work, they look like grey stripes, like a strange intended aging effect.
-The right highlight is browned down.
-All the Autumns can repeat hair color and eye color.
-This is beautiful, real, natural hair for a Soft Summer, on Jennifer Aniston.
-They often get her too blonde and her eyes fade immediately.
+Think of a pine cone.
+Beach (and bleach) blonde highlights do not work, they look like grey stripes, like a strangely intended aging effect.
+The right highlight is cool taupe, not too much lighter than the base hair colour.

-- Eyeshadows are mostly gray, not brown.
-Use very light colors because the eye color is very easily overwhelmed.
+- Eyeshadows are soft dove grays and silvered blues.
+Use light colours because the eye color is very easily overwhelmed.

 - Repeats?
 In makeup, although coloured eyeliner takes over and drama is the only thing anyone will see, a beautiful accent is a cloud of cornflower or periwinkle at the outer corner of the upper lid.
 In clothing, the aqua and cornflower blues from the palette are superb for intensifying the iris colour.

 - Complementary colour effects are beautiful when wearing your mauve and purples in clothing.
 These will bring out the pale yellow sunlight you may have in the eye, an uplifting and sparkling effect.

 - Contrast.
 While there are no light/dark extremes in a Summer Season based in lightness, all Seasons have their lights and darks.
 The palettes are pre-set for the ideal light to dark range for each Season.
 All you need do is know which is yours.